openbsd/xenocara/lib/mesa/docs/gallium/cso/blend.rst

    alpha_to_coverage, this step happens regardless of whether multisample is enabled or the destination buffer is multisampled. max_rt
-   The index of the max render target (irrespecitive of whether independent blend is enabled), i.e. the number of MRTs minus one.
+   The index of the max render target (irrespective of whether independent blend is enabled), i.e. the number of MRTs minus one.
 This is provided so that the driver can avoid the overhead of programming unused MRTs.